-Everything you do differently than your opponents, in and outside the tables, will make money to move between you.
+Everything you do differently than your opponents, inside and outside the tables, will create a flow of money.
 You have the power to decide in which direction.

-Between two equal skilled players, if one warm ups and the other doesn’t, who will have a better winrate?
+Between two equally skilled players, if one warms up and the other doesn’t, who will have a better winrate?

-2- Gain discipline and confidence
+2. Gain discipline and confidence

 Sticking to a routine that you know it’s good for you is a training in itself for your discipline.

 How do you feel when you don’t do what you know you should do?
 Personally, I feel pretty bad.

 Furthermore, your confidence as a player should be based on the things you can control.

 Studying, warming up, taking care of yourself and your performance, improving your tilt, controlling your emotional state, playing well consistently…if you do all of these things you will feel satisfied with what you do and with who you are.